 Proper ventilation systems will ensure that there is no accumulation of moisture and will stop the problems of rising damp creeping up the walls.
 These systems come in different forms which include:

 - Sub floor ventilation

 The supply ventilation system is mainly composed of a fan that creates positive pressure by blowing in fresh and dry air from outside.
-This influx of fresh air will automatically push out the stale air from the home.
+This influx of fresh air in your building will automatically push out the stale air.
 The movement will be facilitated by the positive pressure created by the air from outside.

-The energy recovery system creates proper ventilation for the home as it minimizes the loss of energy.
+The energy recovery system creates proper ventilation for homes as it minimizes the loss of energy.
 This is accomplished by warming the fresh air from the outside through the heat extracted from the stale air that is expelled.

 The balanced ventilation system, as the name suggests, has a balanced flow of air in that one fan creates positive pressure while the other creates negative pressure.
 An equal amount of fresh air is brought in to replace the stale air that is expelled.

-When it comes to sub floor ventilation systems, there are three types that work well – the balanced, exhaust or supply systems which will all keep your house damp proof.
+When it comes to sub floor ventilation systems within buildings, there are three types that work well and fix the problem – the balanced, exhaust or supply systems which will all keep your house damp proof.
 We can either install a ventilation system for the whole house or just for the under floor area where damp occurs.
-These ventilation systems and the services we offer will stop rising damp!
+These ventilation systems and the services we offer will stop rising damp and mould growth!

-Our Mouldbuster team in Australia has the skills and experience required to deliver a great job and guarantee that your house will be damp proof with proper ventilation to prevent your property from growing mould!
+Our Mouldbuster team in Australia has the skills, process and years of industry experience required to deliver a great job and guarantee that your house or building will be damp proof with proper ventilation to prevent your property from growing mould!
 Call the mould experts in Australia on 1300 066 853 and get advice on the best option and services required to fix rising damp and the removal of mould in homes and older homes.
 We offer different methods of ventilation and don’t forget to ask as for tips to keep your house mould free.